kakafei/akka/akka-docs/rst/java/persistence-query.rst

 Performance and denormalization
 ===============================
-When building systems using :ref:`event-sourcing-java` and CQRS (`Command & Query Responsibility Segregation`_) techniques it is tremendously important to realise that the write-side has completely different needs from the read-side, and separating those concerns into datastores that are optimised for either side makes it possible to offer the best experience for the write and read sides independently.
+When building systems using :ref:`event-sourcing-lambda` and CQRS (`Command & Query Responsibility Segregation`_) techniques it is tremendously important to realise that the write-side has completely different needs from the read-side, and separating those concerns into datastores that are optimised for either side makes it possible to offer the best experience for the write and read sides independently.